 Hydrogen technology has been touted as a potential replacement for oil, natural gas, and coal, but the problem is that, although hydrogen burns very cleanly and is abundantly available on Earth in the form of water, it takes more energy to break the bond that connects the two hydrogen atoms with one oxygen atom in a water molecule than is gained by burning the two hydrogen atoms.
 In other words, there is no net energy gain from this process.
 This is made clear from the fact that the result of burning hydrogen is water, which is the substance with which one began the whole process.
 In such a closed loop, given the Second Law of Thermodynamics, there cannot be a net energy gain, for this would imply a perpetual motion process or, what is the same thing, the creation of new or free energy from nothing.
 If this could happen, one could use the energy gained by freeing one hydrogen molecule to free another, and so on indefinitely.
 The only way you could gain energy from this closed loop is if some form of outside energy, such as solar, nuclear, fossil, or geothermal, is used to facilitate the process of producing hydrogen from water.
 Furthermore, there are the additional energy losses due to the need to collect, compress, cool, store, and transport the hydrogen to the places where it will be used.

 The term “non-renewable fuels” is not entirely accurate, since the geological and biological processes that created these fuels in the past are still occurring in the present day.
 In other words, just as fossils continue to be formed presently, coal, oil, and natural gas are also being formed.
 However, the formation rates of these fuels are very greatly exceeded by the rates at which they are presently being extracted and burned.
-In addition, human practices have reduced the rates at which these fuels are being formed.
+In addition, human practices, such as clear-cutting old forests that might otherwise have become carbonized with time, have reduced the rates at which these fuels are being formed.

 If such were the case, water would not be very stable, and there would be no life on Earth.
 Hence, although it makes more difficult our attempts to find new energy sources, the Second Law of Thermodynamics is also necessary to preserve life.